peterruler/mongo-arm/README.md

 sudo apt install docker.io

 sudo apt install docker-compose # is different to macos

+# cd to pwd % do a
+npm install
 ```

 # docker-compose command is different to the one on macos